Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Skewness of the power spectrum estimator

 \section{Skewness of the power spectrum estimator}

 In this section we derive the skewness of the probability distribution of the estimator of the power spectrum in terms of the higher-order $N$-points cumulant moments of the density field.

-Let us start with some definitions.
+We start with some definitions.
 The ensemble average of the random variable $X$ following the probability density function (PDF) $\pcal$ is $\langle X \rangle$, and $\langle X \rangle_{\rm c} $ represents its connected expectation value.
-In practice, the random variable we study is the estimator of the multipoles of the power spectrum $\hat P^{(\ell)}(k)$, defined as
+In practice, the random variable we study is the estimator of the multipoles of the power spectrum, $\hat P^{(\ell)}(k)$, defined as

 where $\ell$ refers to the order of the considered multipole, $\lcal_\ell$ are the Legendre polynomials of order $\ell$, $k$ is the modulus of the considered spherical $k$-shell in Fourier space, $N_k$ is the number of independent modes that it contains, $\mu_i$ is the cosine of the angle between the line of sight and the wave vector $\vec k_i$ and the sum is made over independent modes inside the $k$-shell.
 Note that, by independent we do not mean statistically independent, but we rather refer to the fact that since the configuration space density field $\delta(\vec x)$ is real, its Fourier space counterpart $\delta_{\vec k}$ satisfies $\delta_{-\vec k} = \delta_{\vec k}^\star$, where the $\star$ stands for complex conjugate.
 This means that there are repeated modes, that are not considered in Eq.~\eqref{estimatorpk}.
-Unless otherwise stated, we will consider a periodic boundary \footnote{We use the following Fourier convention $\delta_{\vec k}:=\frac{1}{(2\pi)^3}\int_{L^3}\delta(\vec x) e^{-i\vec k\cdot \vec x}\dif^3\vec x$}{conditions} of size $L$, thus characterized by its fundamental mode $k_{\rm F}:= 2\pi/L$.
+Unless otherwise stated, we consider a periodic boundary\footnote{We use the following Fourier convention $\delta_{\vec k}:=\!\frac{1}{(2\pi)^3}\int_{L^3}\!\delta(\vec x) \, {\rm e}^{-{\rm i}\vec k\cdot \vec x}\dif^3\vec x.$}{conditions} of size $L$, thus characterised by its fundamental mode $k_{\rm F}:= 2\pi/L$.
 That is the reason why the sum in Eq.~\eqref{estimatorpk} is discrete.
-Finally, due to statistical invariance by translation (i.e. statistical homogeneity) one can define the power spectrum ($P$), the bispectrum ($B$), the trispectrum ($T$) and the pentaspectrum ($Q$) as
+Finally, due to statistical invariance by translation (i.e. statistical homogeneity) one can define the power spectrum ($P$), the bispectrum ($B$), the trispectrum ($T$), and the pentaspectrum ($Q$) as